-Your kitchen is a learning laboratory for your kids.
-It’s where they learn about food shopping, cooking and cleanup.
-These are life skills which will help them become self-sufficient later in life.
+Your kitchen is an experiential learning laboratory for your kids.
+It’s where they learn about food shopping, cooking, and cleanup.
+These are skills that will help them become self-sufficient later in life.

 Ways That Children Learn Best

 Children learn best when they are interested in what they are doing and are actively involved.
-Kids learn by touching, tasting, feeling, smelling, and listening.
-They are naturally curious about food and cooking, and food preparation allows them to use all their senses.
-When they are mixing, stirring, kneading, spreading, tossing, squeezing and pouring, they are learning without realizing it.
+Kids learn by activating their senses – touch, taste, feel, smell, and sound.
+They are naturally curious about food and cooking, and food preparation allows them to use all these senses in unison.
+When they are mixing, stirring, kneading, spreading, tossing, squeezing, and pouring, they are learning without realizing it.

 Benefits of Cooking With Children

 Cooking allows kids to feel good about themselves.
-They have a sense of pride when they prepare foods to eat and share with others.
-Kids who help with the planning and preparation of meals also are more likely to try new foods.
+Children have a sense of pride when they prepare foods to eat and share with others.
+Kids who help with the planning and preparation of meals also are more likely to try a greater variety of new foods.

-However, cooking with kids takes time, patience, and can be very messy.
+However, cooking with kids takes time and patience and can be messy.
 Remember that the food may not taste or look as good as you think it should, but many experts think it is well worth the effort.

-Let kids help with the full process from shopping to setting the table to cooking.
+Let kids help with the full process – from shopping to setting the table to cooking.
 Start at the grocery store.
+Let your child pick out the vegetable you’re going to cook together for dinner tonight.
+Talk to them about why foods like fruits and vegetables are important to our health.
 Teach them what to look for on nutrition labels.
-Show them what is low in fat and high in fiber, vitamins and minerals.
-Help them find out how much sugar or salt is in processed foods.
+Show them what is low in fat and high in fiber, vitamins, and minerals.
+Help them find out how much sugar or salt is in processed foods and talk to them about why it is important to limit these foods.
 Whether they realize it or not, they’re learning about important nutrients and a variety of foods at the same time.

 Teach older kids to read a recipe all the way through, clean the counters and their hands, set up the work area with all utensils that will be needed, and gather all ingredients before starting to cook.
 They should prepare all ingredients that must be chopped, peeled, toasted, etc. so that the cooking process goes smoothly and quickly.
-Being organized helps them feel good about themselves.
+Being organized in the kitchen will help garner success and will ultimately help them feel good about themselves.

 Kids are eager to lend a hand.
-Letting them help you out in the kitchen says “You are a big help, you can do this, and you are important!”
+Letting them help you out in the kitchen says, “You are a big help, you can do this, and you are important!”
 This far outweighs any drawbacks.
-For example, small children may not be able to lift heavy pots, pans and bowls to clean them, but that can be part of the fun!
+For example, small children may not be able to lift heavy pots, pans, and bowls to clean them, but that can be part of the fun!
+Nonetheless, there is a kitchen activity fit for kids of all ages.
+It is just a matter of having some fun and learning together.

 Here are some of the short-term and long-term payoffs of cooking with kids.